 Private Bag 6996

 We keep a comprehensive, independent, up-to-date product recall register.
-Not only does it provide a list of recalled products, but it also gives the public clear information on the problem with each recalled product and who to turn to for repairs, modifications or replacements.
-View the product recall register.
+Not only does this provide a list of recalled products, but it also gives the public clear information on the problem with each recalled product and who to turn to for repairs, modifications or replacements.